 You would think the swimming pinkys would be hard enough to spot but surprisingly thousands call the muggy brown river home.
 Now, it is less jumping up Flipper style but more poking their fins out to cause a ripple and a splash.

-When JC was content that a dolpin pod was close by he encouraged those feeling up to it to jump in.
-The water looking less pleasing that your standard river, he admitted that alligators and caimans were close but not to fear that the dolphins were king of the river.
-And once you don’t have an open wound, you are simply not appetizing enough for the four different types of piranhas living below.
+When JC was content that a dolphin pod was close by he encouraged those feeling up to it to jump in.
+The water looked less pleasing than your standard river, he admitted that alligators and caimans were close but not to fear that the dolphins were king of the river.
+And once you don’t have an open wound, you are simply not appetising enough for the four different types of piranhas living below.

-There of the lads jumped in, while we chilled in the boat.
-Sick or not, I much preferred to enjoy from the distance and didn’t want to intrude on their home.
-The dolphins didn’t respond, much to everyone’s disappointment and instead they swam by uninterested and too distracted.
+Three of the lads jumped in, while we chilled in the boat.
+Sick or not, I much preferred to enjoy it from a distance and didn’t want to intrude on their home.
+The dolphins didn’t respond, much to everyone’s disappointment and instead they swam uninterested and too distracted.

-After the swim and stare, we moved onto find a sloth.
+After the swim and stare, we moved on to find a sloth.
 Another moment where we truly believed JC has some magical powers.
-Eyes glued to the tree tops, he succeeded (of course he did!) in finding one lazing high in the branches.
-And although we have seen many a sloths on our adventures from Costa Rica to Colombia, its still always a welcomed sight.
+Eyes glued to the treetops, he succeeded (of course he did!) in finding one lazing high in the branches.
+And although we have seen many sloths on our adventures from Costa Rica to Colombia, it’s still always a welcomed sight.

 Alarm bells shook me at 5am, and I leaped out of bed to dress for a sunset.
-Luke deteriorating fast, it was my turn to take one for the team and joined the small few of us who were willing to rise so early.
-Back in he boat, we floated silently as we listened to the jungle waking.
+Luke deteriorating fast, it was my turn to take one for the team and join the small few of us who were willing to rise so early.
+Back in the boat, we floated silently as we listened to the jungle waking.
 Tranquillity.

-Climbing up the slippy riverbank, having far too many laughs at our clumsiness; the sunrise wasn’t exactly like the perfected photos we saw, and definitely not the best i’ve witnessed.
-Yet the realization that you’re standing in the Amazon watching the sunrise is hard to beat.
+Climbing up the slippy riverbank, having far too many laughs at our clumsiness; the sunrise wasn’t exactly like the perfect photos we saw, and definitely not the best I’ve witnessed.
+Yet the realisation that you’re standing in the Amazon watching the sunrise is hard to beat.
 The feeling really is indescribable.